 When your pet’s gums have receded significantly, improvements from dental treatment tend to be quite fleeting (temporary).
 If performed early and followed up by daily tooth brushing, and diet changes, improvements can last longer.

-My personal belief is that if professional dental treatment for your pet needs to be performed more frequently than every year, the pet would be much better off if the teeth were extracted. (ref) If your pet’s white blood cell count, immunoglobulin and C-reactive protein levels do not return to normal and stay there for a reasonable period of time, multiple extractions are a much healthier option than preserving teeth.
+My belief is that if professional dental treatment for your dog or cat needs to be performed more frequently than every year, your pet would be much better off if the affected teeth were extracted.
+If your pet’s white blood cell count, immunoglobulin and C-reactive protein levels do not return to normal and stay there for a reasonable period of time, multiple extractions are a much healthier option than preserving teeth.
 You might be resistant to that notion and a veterinary dental specialist would probably be too.
 But dogs only chew long enough to shear food into chunk sizes they can swallow.
 They do just fine without most of their teeth.
 They are not vane creatures like us and they do not pause to admire themselves in the mirror.

-How Is It That Dogs Can Digest Bone and Cartilage When You And I Can’t?
+How Is It That Dogs And Cats Can Digest Bone and Cartilage When You And I Can’t?

 Can Any Dog Or Cat Handle Any Bone?